Error handling and monitoring

 Carry out data validation (using conditional actions) as early as possible in the recipe and stop the recipe using the stop action the moment something is amiss.
 This will make the recipe more efficient and minimize unwanted processing or excess API calls.
 This is done in steps 4 and 6 of the recipe.
 The stop reason can also be changed so that a personalized error message will appear in your job report and in the error emails.
 The example below stops the recipe when the search object step does not yield any results.

-Job created at can be found in the 'Properties' tab in the data tree.
+Locate the datapills for the Recipe URL, Job URL, and Job created at in the Properties tab of the data tree.

 Set up custom error emails

 You can also map in on error datapills to further customize your error emails and surface the error type, error message, error source (recipe step, action, or app) and more.

 Map datapills into your email to surface important error-related details